sdm36/React-Quiz/README.md

 A little project to help manage online Quizzes in the age of Coronavirus.

+## Personalize the quiz
+Update the title, date and category (comment out to remove) properties in the  `QuizHeader` Component in **/src/QuizDashboard.js**

+## Setting Questions & Answers
-Update `src/Questions.js` with an arry of question objects.
+Update `src/Questions.js` with an array of question objects for each round.
 Each Question object should have the following manadatory properties:
 #### `q` The Question
 #### `a` The Answer to the question